 14. Florida Southern College Frank Lloyd Wright Visitors Center

-The building within which the museum sits is part of the Florida Southern College Historic District and is itself a Historic Landmark and also has the claim to fame of being the largest collection of Frank Lloyd Wright architecture in the world.
+Notably, the building housing the museum was part of the Florida Southern College Historic District—a testament to the architectural significance of the area.
+It stood as a Historic Landmark in its own right and boasted the distinction of being the largest collection of Frank Lloyd Wright architecture in the world.
+The structure itself was a masterpiece, exemplifying Wright’s visionary principles and leaving an indelible impression on all who beheld it.

 15. Common Ground Park